MohamedU3/E-commerce_house_appliances_exploratory/README.md

 - Describe bugs to enable developers to understand what is wrong and what is expected result
 - Order bugs in the order of priority - from most critical ones on top to less critical ones under

+# Challenge
+This task was relatively easy since the website was full of bugs however, since I was asked to prioritize the bugs from minor to major, the challenge was to find the "major" bugs which would really affect the website and the companies reputition.
+The website was full of minor bugs and it was a little tricky to find the major ones.